-Folliculitis may caused by herpes simplex virus.
-This tends to be tender, and resolves without treatment in around 10 days.
+Folliculitis may be caused by the herpes simplex virus.
+This tends to be tender and resolves without treatment in around ten days.
 Severe recurrent attacks may be treated with aciclovir and other antiviral agents.

 Folliculitis on the face or scalp of older or immunosuppressed adults may be due to colonisation by hair follicle mites (demodex).
 This is known as demodicosis.